Godwin Sule: Uganda–Tanzania War

 The circumstances surrounding Sule's death remain unclear.
 Lieutenant Colonel Rwehururu overheard conflicting radio reports that Sule had either been killed by enemy fire or had been crushed by one of his tanks.
 When Rwehururu asked for clarification, he was told that he should focus on his own affairs, and the radio in Lukaya was subsequently turned off.
 When another Ugandan commander at Lukaya, Abdu Kisuule, could not determine Sule's whereabouts, he asked Amin to instruct soldiers to look for his corpse among the bodies brought back to Kampala.
 Amin later told him that Sule was found among them, his face crushed.
 Amin's son, Jaffar Rembo, claimed that Sule was shot from behind in a "so-called 'friendly fire' " incident.
 According to journalist Faustin Mugabe, other "insiders" have said that his death was "treacherous".
-Lieutenant Muzamir Amule dismissed their claims and supported the assertion that Sule was crushed by one of his tanks, and that this was not understood until the day after the battle.
+Lieutenant Muzamir Amule dismissed these claims and supported the assertion that Sule was crushed by one of his tanks, and that this was not understood until the day after the battle.
 He stated that the commander had been directing tank fire at the Tanzanian positions when it was still dark, resulting in his accidental death when a tank reversed to circumnavigate a ditch.
 In contrast, researcher Richard J. Reid stated that Sule was "apparently killed by his own mutinous troops".

 Sule's death had a detrimental impact on the Uganda Army which disintegrated after the Battle of Lukaya.
 Amin was overthrown when Tanzanian-led forces captured Kampala in April 1979.